thirdgen88/ignition-vagrant/README.md

 ### All

-Following the platform-specific steps above will create and provision an Ubuntu 16.04 development environment with Oracle Java8, MySQL, and Ignition preinstalled.
+Following the platform-specific steps above will create and provision an Ubuntu 18.04 development environment with OpenJDK 8 JRE, MySQL, and Ignition preinstalled.
 Next, simply launch a web browser against the forwarded port on your local computer:

 http://localhost:8088